discoverdata/flights_delay_analysis/README.md

 # flights_delay_analysis
 This is the analysis of flight delay data available in public.
-I have structured the notebook to answers the questions below:
+I have structured the notebook to do the following:

 Exploration of the flight data to analyze possible factors that affect delays in departure or arrival of a flight.

 1. Start by cleaning the data.